TimeStamp: from Scalar to unsigned long int?

 - Compatibility: Now, when casting to

-a rounding to the double representation is performed changing a little.
-Then, comparing with ROS timestamps is not possible (getNanoSeconds()
+Scalara rounding to the double representation is performed changing a little.
+Then, comparing with ROS timestamps is not possible (getNanoSeconds()does not return the same value as initialized).
+This simple test does not work:

 unsigned long int sec = 5;